 The streets, some wider, some narrower, all told of sordid struggling.
 The shops were greasy, fusty, grimy.
 The groceries exposed in their windows damaged specimens of bankrupt stocks, discolored tinned goods, grey sugars, mouldy dried fruits; at their doors, flitches of fat bacon, cut and dusty.
-The meat with which the butcher's shops overflowed was not from show-beasts, as Ned could see, but the cheaper flesh of overtravelled cattle, ancient oxen, ewes too aged for bearing; all these lean scraggy flabby-fleshed carcasses surrounded and blackened by buzzing swarms of flies that invaded the footpath outside in clouds . . .
-(I.2:15)
+The meat with which the butchers' shops overflowed was not from show-beasts, as Ned could see, but the cheaper flesh of over-travelled cattle, ancient oxen, ewes too aged for bearing; all these lean scraggy flabby-fleshed carcasses surrounded and blackened by buzzing swarms of flies that invaded the footpath outside in clouds....
+(15)

-But it is not only the external observation of the sight-seeing onlooker that Ned is offered, this 'realistic' day trip when 'he had been looking forward, rather, to the quiet enjoyment of a trip on a harbour steamer, or at least to the delight of a long ramble along some beach where he thought he and Nellie might pick up shells!'
-(I.2;14) He is also given a direct encounter with the exploitation of the garment industry when Nellie takes him to visit Mr. Somerville; and this is followed by Nellie's cross-questioning when they go to a restaurant.
+But it is not only the external observation of the sight-seeing onlooker that Ned is offered, this 'realistic' day trip when 'he had been looking forward, rather, to the quiet enjoyment of a trip on a harbour steamer, or at least to the delight of a long ramble along some beach where he thought he and Nellie might pick up shells.'
+(14) Nellie takes him to visit Mrs Somerville and he is given a direct encounter with the exploitation of the garment industry, still as exploitative today as when Lane wrote.
+This is followed by Nellie's investigations into the conditions of waitresses when they go to a restaurant.